Magic distances in twisted bilayer graphene: Discussion

-In conclusion, we have made explicit that MATBG belongs to a specific equivalence class, being well-defined in the framework of a continuum theory.
-All TBG structures of this class are generated by the twist angle and a \emph{magic} interlayer distance.
-They exhibit homothetic spectra, fixed number of bands with vanishing Fermi velocity, and a common basis of eigenstates, which can be one-to-one mapped to MATBG through a dimensionless scaling factor associated to the twist angle.
-The equivalence relation can be extended to tight-binding models, by running a search algorithm on the interlayer distance at fixed twist angle, until the best homothetic match in the quasi-flat bands of the selected TBG with those of MATBG is found.
-Restricting our observations to commensurate lattices, we have identified a one-to-one smooth correspondence between TBG structures with twist angles below ${\sim}6^\circ$ and MATBG.
-Next, we have analyzed the DFT ground-state of superimposed graphene monolayers, twisted over the same limited angular range.
-We have set up an ab~initio procedure to determine the optimal interlayer distance, for each tested case, which leads to quasi-flat bands with vanishing group velocity at the Fermi level.
-Finally, we have forced the validity of the equivalent-class concept to tentatively reconstruct the inaccessible DFT spectrum of MATBG.
-Our results may open the possibility to study, by using costly ab~initio techniques, the electronic properties of systems with affordable numbers of atoms per unit cell, but with magic-angle-like properties.
-Additionally, they may guide the \emph{experimental mapping} of a TBG system onto MATBG by suggesting the correct magic distance to be achieved in compressing the system with an external pressure.
+In summary, we have demonstrated that MATBG belongs to a specific equivalence class, well-defined within the framework of the CM.
+This equivalence class encompasses TBG structures characterized by a twist angle and a \textit{magic} interlayer distance.
+Members of this class share homothetic electronic spectra, a fixed number of bands with vanishing Fermi velocity, and a common eigenstate basis that can be mapped one-to-one to those of MATBG via a dimensionless scaling factor associated with the twist angle.
+The equivalence relation extends naturally to TB models through a systematic search for the optimal interlayer distance at a fixed twist angle.
+This process identifies the configuration that achieves the best homothetic match between the quasi-flat bands of a given TBG structure and those of MATBG.
+Focusing on commensurate lattices, we established a one-to-one smooth correspondence between TBG structures with twist angles below $6^\circ$ and MATBG.
+Additionally, we investigated the ground-state electronic properties of twisted graphene bilayers within the framework of DFT, focusing on the same angular range.
+An \textit{ab~initio} procedure was developed to determine the optimal interlayer distance for each twist angle that leads to the formation of quasi-flat bands.
+Our findings open a pathway for employing \textit{ab~initio} methods to study systems with manageable atom counts per unit cell, while retaining the essential electronic properties of MATBG.